hashintel/hash/apps/hashdotai/guide/02_webs/01_introduction.md

 ---
+headtitle: Webs - HASH
-title: Users in HASH
+title: Webs
+description: Personal, shared, and the public web
 ---

-# Webs
+# Overview

 Webs are collections of entities and types.

-Every user has a **personal web**, and every org has a **shared web**.
+Every HASH account has its own web: all users have their own **personal web**, and all orgs a **shared web**.

-## Webs

-Both **users** and **organizations** in [HASH] have their own _web_.
-An account's web acts as its canonical reference, or primary "source of truth" for representing the world around.

-Webs contain [entities](https://hash.ai/glossary/entities) conforming to a set of [types](https://hash.ai/glossary/entity-types) which define their [properties](https://hash.ai/glossary/properties).
+An account's web is designed to represent its owner or member's understanding about the state of the world.
+The information within a web should provide an accurate, up-to-date reflection of facts, and act as a primary "source of truth" for its members.

+Webs represent information as [entities](https://hash.ai/glossary/entities).

-Users can create or update entities in their web directly through the HASH user interface, or by connecting external applications or sources via the **integrations** menu.
+Users can create or update entities in their web directly through the HASH user interface, or by connecting external applications and sources via the **integrations** menu.

-Entities in webs can be easily accessed via the HASH API, and instantiated directly in simulations without data processing.

 ## Personal webs {#personal}